Heritage Schools Case Study: Finding out about the soldiers of Cavendish Primary School

 - Commonwealth War Graves: Find War Dead

 - Genealogy websites such as: Find My Past and Ancestry.
-These sites require a subscription, but can be accessed for free at local libraries
+These sites require a subscription, but can be accessed for free at local libraries.
+Ancestry Classroom can be accessed by schools for free if you email the Ancestry Library Team

 - National Roll of the Great War: Manchester Section